Yutuc/technical-communications-project/README.md

 #### Resumé
 You need to learn Markdown and have a Markdown editor to use.
 Then create a Markdown formatted resumé for yourself.

 Since we are going to be hosting this project using GitHub Pages, I recommend getting familiar with GitHub Flavored Markdown.
-To learn Markdown, you can use either of the following links below:
+To learn Markdown, you can use either of the following links:
 - [GitHub Flavored Markdown](https://www.example.com)
 - [Vanilla Markdown](https://www.markdowntutorial.com/lesson/1/)